-Angels fire manager Ausmus after 72-90 record in only season
+Angels fire manager Ausmus after 1 poor season; Maddon next?

 Los Angeles was outscored by 99 runs this season despite a lineup including Trout, Albert Pujols, Justin Upton, All-Star infielder Tommy La Stella, Andrelton Simmons and designated hitter Shohei Ohtani, who couldn’t pitch this season while recovering from Tommy John surgery.
 Several hitters struggled with injuries, and several more had underwhelming seasons, including high-priced veteran sluggers Pujols and Upton.

-But the Angels’ biggest problem was a subpar pitching staff assembled by Eppler, who has been fairly successful otherwise in his reconstruction of a depleted organization over the last four years.
-His top three free-agent pickups — Matt Harvey, Trevor Cahill and Cody Allen — all flopped mightily, wasting a combined $28.5 million.
+Eppler has a large budget, but a big chunk of it goes to Pujols, the 39-year-old first baseman signed to a $240 million contract by Moreno in 2011.
+The Angels’ biggest problem this season was a subpar pitching staff assembled by Eppler, who has been fairly successful in other areas of his reconstruction of a depleted organization over the last four years.

+Eppler’s top three free-agent pickups — Matt Harvey, Trevor Cahill and Cody Allen — all flopped mightily, wasting a combined $28.5 million.
 Only Cahill finished the season with the Angels, and he was banished from the rotation to the bullpen after being LA’s opening day starter.

 The Angels’ 5.12 ERA was 25th among the 30 big league teams, and they finished in the bottom half of the league in most additional categories.
 The emergence of relievers Hansel Robles and Ty Buttrey in a fairly solid bullpen didn’t make up for a rotation filled with underperforming veterans and rookies likely forced into the big leagues before their time.